kubernetes/enhancements/keps/sig-node/2254-cgroup-v2/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-Looking at the node configuration.
+An operator could run `cat /proc/self/cgroup` on a node to check if it is running in cgroups v2 mode.
 If the node is using cgroup v2, then also the pods running on that node are using it.

 ###### How can someone using this feature know that it is working for their instance?